BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 In simple files, only lines with data in at least two species, and at least one over-expression or under-expression call in a species, are provided, and only for anatomical entities with a homology relation defined with a good level of confidence.

-Relations of orthology between genes member of a same orthology gene group are provided through the associated [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").
+Relations of orthology between gene members of a same orthology gene group are provided through the associated [hierarchical orthologous groups file](#oma_hog "Jump to hierarchical orthologous groups file documentation").

 Format description for multi-species simple differential expression file